 Anna and Vito were not in New Jersey at the time of the fire.
 In January of 1937, with state and federal investigators closing in, Vito had fled to Italy.
 Anna would later testify that Vito took $750,000 in cash with him, which he stashed in various safe deposit boxes in Europe, including $500,000 in Switzerland.
 After Naples fell to the Allies, Genovese succeeded in obtaining a position of interpreter/liaison officer in the U.S. Army headquarters in Naples.
 Vito quickly became one of the Army’s most trusted civilian employees, but meanwhile, he was taking advantage of black market opportunities and providing cocaine to Benito Mussolini’s son-in-law (see photo above of Vito [with sunglasses] with Sicilian outlaw Salvatore Giuliano).
 Genovese even contributed $250,000 toward the construction of a new lavish headquarters for Mussolini’s Fascist Party.

 Anna moved the family back to New York City, where she resumed her successful career managing nightclubs.
-Anna’s new residence was a $180 per month apartment at 29 Washington Square in Greenwich Village, directly above the apartment of Eleanor Roosevelt.
+They returned to their $180-per-month apartment at 29 Washington Square in Greenwich Village, directly above the apartment of Eleanor Roosevelt.

 Vito remained in Italy for seven years, with Anna visiting regularly to keep him supplied with cash.
 The Middletown property was left to deteriorate.
 On June 22, 1939, the Genovese property in Middletown was seized by the Monmouth County Sheriff in execution of the lawsuit of William M. Miller Co., Inc., to be sold at a sheriff’s sale, but there is no record that this took place.
 On February 26, 1948, while Vito and Anna were living in Atlantic Highlands, Vito sold the estate to Dominic A. Caruso, who was the contractor who had worked on the house renovations.
 Caruso sold the house to Mrs. Gladys Cubbage of Middletown, for a price “in the neighborhood” of $25,000.
 The estate changed hands several more times, and was eventually donated to the Monmouth County Park System, and is now known as Deep Cut Park.